Hollicsh/SkyridingRaceTracker/README.md

 ### Translation Support

-If you would like to help me with the translation, I would be very pleased.
+If you would like to help me with the translation, you can do so here: [CurseForge](https://legacy.curseforge.com/wow/addons/skyriding-race-tracker/localization) - Many thanks!